 (i) the entire group present at the TTF meeting is prepared to vote, then a vote for the approval of the new Service shall be taken at that TTF meeting; or

-(ii) if the entire group present at that TTF meeting is not prepared to vote, then a vote for the approval of the new Service shall be taken 5 business days after that TTF meeting.
+(ii) if the entire group present at that TTF meeting is not prepared to vote, then an electronic vote for the approval of the new Service shall be taken 5 business days after that TTF meeting.

 (c) If the majority of the entire group present at the TTF meeting and the Sponsor agree that further discussions are required then a working group may be established to further discuss and resolve any issues related to the new Service.
 The Sponsor may require a vote to be taken as early as the next TTF meeting.
 If the Sponsor does not wish to establish a working group, then the Sponsor may in its sole discretion decide to immediately file an application with the NEB, for approval of the new Service.

-(d) If any vote for approval of the new Service results in an unanimous or unopposed resolution, the Sponsor shall file an application for approval of the new Service with the NEB together with the TTF resolution.
+(d) If any vote for approval of the new Service results in an unanimous or unopposed resolution, TransCanada shall file the TTF resolution with the NEB for approval.

-(e) If any vote for approval of the new Service does not result in a unanimous or unopposed resolution, the Sponsor may in its sole discretion decide to file an application with the NEB for approval of the new Service.
+(e) If any vote for approval of the new Service does not result in an unanimous or unopposed resolution, the Sponsor may in its sole discretion decide to file an application with the NEB for approval of the new Service.

 ARTICLE 12